The Helsinki Police Symphonic Band

 From the album “Lain nimessä!
 Suomi 100 – Poliisi 200”

 Published 2.1.2017, Samsara Records

 The band has an important role in educating when performing for kids and the youth.
 In addition to music, school bullying, behaviour in traffic, drugs and other intoxicants are discussed.

 Helsinki Police Symphonic Band performs together with some of the best artists in Finland.
-In 2018, performances were conducted with Suvi Teräsniska, Soile Isokoski, Jorma Hynninen and Leroy Jones (USA).
+In 2019, performances are conducted with Maria Lund, Kaisa Ranta, Inga Söder, Mikko Leppilampi and Sami Pitkämö.